kijiproject/bento-cluster/README.md

 used by Hadoop and HBase and write configuration XML files to these directories.

+To manually run the port configuration utility, use:

+> `bento config`

+For more information on using the port configuration utility, use:

+> `bento config --help`

 For convenience, bento-cluster also creates a directory `$BENTO_CLUSTER_HOME/cluster-conf` containing symlinks to the Hadoop and HBase XML configuration files.
 You may edit the files